jacobkap/crimebythenumbers/docs/subsetting.md

 ## Subsetting a data.frame

 Above we were just using a simple vector (collection of values).
 In this class - and in your own work - you will usually work on an entire data set.
 These generally come in the form called a "data.frame" which is something we'll discuss in detail later on.
-For now you can imaginate a data.frame being like an Excel file with multiple rows and columns.
+For now you can imagine a data.frame being like an Excel file with multiple rows and columns.

 Let's load in data from the Uniform Crime Report (UCR), an FBI data set that we'll work on in a later lesson.
 This data has crime data every year from 1960-2017 and for every nearly every agency in the country (early years have far fewer agencies reporting than recent years).